platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 a Kubernetes *Pod* object.
-A *Pod* is a group of containers that are deployed together to accomplish a specific work task in context of a deployment, and can be scaled out to multiple pods if needed to accomodate more load.
+A *Pod* is a group of containers that are deployed together to accomplish a specific work task in context of a deployment, and can be scaled out to multiple pods if needed to accommodate more load.

 In your case, you are deploying a single container application.